 see our predictive mobility video here: Predictive Mobility

-- Provides real-time information that can be more believable than existing signage, gates and lights.
+- Provides real-time information that can be more accurate and reliable than existing signage, gates and lights.

-- Provides a future look of blocked crossings and alternate routes so that congestion and safety issues can be completely avoided.
+- Provides a future state of blocked crossings and alternate routes so that congestion and safety issues can be completely avoided.

 - Software/Mobile application allows for improved messaging and a more tightly coupled interaction with traffic and actual driver behavior.